 Obtain a Research Permit

-Contact us prior to seeking funding for a project that will take place within the preserve.
-We recommend that you contact the preserve at least one year in advance so that we may discuss the research permit application process.
+Contact us prior to seeking funding for a project that will take place within the preserve, preferably at least one year in advance of submitting a research application.
 It is in your best interest to contact the park and get approval before your proposal is funded.
 Funding for your project does not guarantee a permit.

 • Potential environmental impacts as required by the National Environmental Policy Act of 1969 (NEPA).